UCLouvain-CBIO/2019-05-20-UCLouvain/index.md

 <p>

-The R project of the course is available
+The RStudio project of the course is available
 <a href="https://uclouvain-cbio.github.io/2019-05-20-UCLouvain/data/rintro.zip">here</a>.

 </p>